 Balvattie Enclosed Settlement

 Above: Gilchrist, oblique aerial view, taken from the NE, centred on the cropmarks of a possible enclosure and a round house (RCAHMS).
+Below: 3D models of excavation trenches.

 Above: Aerial quadcopter view of the area by Andy Hickie - Summer 2018.